rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 **subdomain**: a (sub)set of bodies attached to one MPI process after domain decomposition - with or without spatial coherence.
 The corresponding class in Yade is :yref:`Subdomain`, a `Shape` instance with helper functions for MPI communications.
 In some sense `Subdomain` is to subscribed bodies what :yref:`Clump` (another `Shape`) is to clump members.

 **rank**: subdomain index from 0 to *N*-1  (with *N* the number of mpi processes) to identify subdomains.
 The rank of the subdomain a body belongs to can be retrieved as :yref:`Body.subdomain`.
-Each subdomain corresponds to an instance of yade and a specific scene during parallel execution.
+Each subdomain corresponds to an instance of Yade and a specific scene during parallel execution.
 The rank of the scene is given by :yref:`Scene.subdomain`.

 **master**: refers to subdomain with *rank* =0.
 This subdomain does not behave like others.
 In general master will handle boundary conditions and it will control transitions and termination of the whole simulation.
 Unlike standard subdomains it may not contain a large number of raw bodies (i.e. not beyond objects bounding the scene such as walls or boxes).
 In interactive execution master is the process responding to the python prompt.

 **splitting and merging**: cutting a master :yref:`Scene` into a set of smaller, distributed, scenes is called "splitting".
 The split is undone by a 'merge', by which all bodies and (optionally) all interactions are sent back to the master thread.
-Splitting, running, then merging, should leave the scene just as if no MPI had been used at all (i.e. as if the same number of iterations had been executed in single-thread).
+Splitting, running, then merging, should leave the scene as if no MPI had been used at all (i.e. as if the same number of iterations had been executed in single-thread).
 Therefore normal O.run() after that should work as usual.

 **intersections**: subsets of bodies in a subdomain intersected by the bounding box of other subdomains (see `fig-subdomains`_). *intersection(i,j)* refers to the bodies owned by current (*i*) subdomain and intersecting subdomain *j* (retrieved as :yref:`O._sceneObj.subD.intersections[j]<Subdomain.intersections>`); *mirrorIntersection(i,j)* refers to bodies owned by *j* and intersecting current domain (retrieved as :yref:`O._sceneObj.subD.mirrorIntersections[j]<Subdomain.mirrorIntersections>`).
 The bodies are listed by :yref:`Body.id`.
 By definition *intersection(i,j)=mirrorIntersection(j,i)*.